Arizona State vs. Stanford NCAA Football Odds, Plays and Insights | October 8, 2021

 Stanford Stats and Trends

-- Stanford has played five games, with three wins against the spread.
+- In Stanford's five games this season, it has three wins against the spread.

 - The Cardinal have been underdogs by 13 points or more once this season and covered the spread.

-- Stanford's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Stanford's games this year have hit the over on two of five set point totals (40%).

-- Stanford is 3-1 against the spread and 3-1 overall when the team notches more than 17.4 points.
+- Stanford is 3-1 against the spread and 3-1 overall when the team scores more than 17.4 points.

-- This season the Cardinal have two turnovers, four fewer than the Sun Devils have takeaways (6).
+- This year the Cardinal have two turnovers, four fewer than the Sun Devils have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.